Lucien-L'Allier station (Montreal Metro): Overview

 The station, planned under the name "Aqueduc", was designed by the firm of David, Boulva & Cleve.
 A sculptural grille by Jean-Jacques Besner covering a ventilation shaft is the only artwork.
-The station is a normal side platform station, with a mezzanine on its eastern end; this is connected to the exit by an extremely deep open shaft.
-Passengers have to descend the greatest distance to reach the platforms of any station in Montreal (only Charlevoix and Berri-UQAM have deeper platforms, but those stations also have additional platforms that are shallower.)
+The station is a normal side platform station, with a mezzanine on its eastern end, which is connected to the exit by an extremely deep open shaft.
+Passengers have to descend the greatest distance to reach the platforms of any station in Montreal (only Charlevoix and Berri-UQAM have deeper platforms, but those stations also have additional platforms that are shallower).

-The station is intermodal with the EXO's commuter train lines; the entrance is connected by an enclosed walkway to Lucien-L'Allier station, a station that serves as the Downtown terminus for the Vaudreuil-Hudson, Saint-Jérôme, and Candiac lines.
-That train station was built as part of the Bell Centre; it replaced the former Gare Windsor and was initially called Terminus Windsor, but was renamed for the Metro station in order to reduce confusion with the still-extant former station.
+The station is intermodal with the Exo commuter rail lines; the entrance is connected by an enclosed walkway to Lucien-L'Allier station, a station that serves as the Downtown terminus for the Vaudreuil-Hudson, Saint-Jérôme, and Candiac lines.
+That train station was built as part of the Bell Centre and replaced the former Gare Windsor.
+It was initially called Terminus Windsor but was renamed for the Metro station to reduce confusion with the still-extant former station.
 It is also connected to Montreal's underground city.